arnovb-github/PoshCommence/docs/Clear-CmcControlCharacters.md

 Clear-CmcControlCharacters Account
 ```

-Will prompt user to remove control chatacters from fields in category 'Account'.
-A log will be written to '%AppData%\PoshCommence'.
+Will prompt user to remove control characters from fields in category 'Account'.
+A log will be written to '%AppData%\Local\PoshCommence'.

 ### Example 2
 ```powershell
 Clear-CmcControlCharacters -CategoryName Account -WhatIf -LogDir C:\TEMP
 ```

-(Recommended to run first) Will do a dummy run of the command writing potential changes to a log will in 'C:\TEMP'.
+(Recommended to run first) Will do a dummy run on category 'Account', writing potential changes to a log file in 'C:\TEMP'.

 ### Example 3
 ```powershell